MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 ::: zone-end

+> [!TIP]
+> Adding the chat completion service to the kernel is not required if you don't need to use other services in the kernel.
+You can use the chat completion service directly in your code.

 ## Using chat completion services

 Now that you have a chat completion service, you can use it to generate responses from an AI agent.
 There are two main ways to use a chat completion service: